Karen Merrin, Winner, Rona Okely Award 2017

 “Midland Information Debt and Legal Advocacy Service Inc. t/as Midlas was greatly honoured to be recognised for the fundamental work that we do in educating, supporting and building resilient communities by being chosen as the winner of the Richard (Dick) Fletcher Award for 2017.
 Although Midlas engages with vulnerable clients from various cultural backgrounds and life circumstances, this nomination focused on the work Midlas does to support clients with disability and the promotion of their rights to access fair and equitable information and to assist with informed choice and decision making.”

-Goodstart Early Learning, Winner, Kidsafe Award for Child Safety 2017
+Goodstart Early Learning, Winner, Kidsafe Award 2017

-“Winning the Kidsafe Award for Child was amazing recognition of the work done day in, day out by our educators.
+“Winning the Kidsafe Award was amazing recognition of the work done day in, day out by our educators.
 It also highlights the commitment we have to ensure we have great outcomes for children, and our commitment partnering with families to ensure every child is safe.

 It’s not just about Goodstart Early Learning’s responsibility to children.
 It about that influence and advocacy for all children across Western Australia.
 We see this as a platform to generate a much larger and longer-lasting positive impact across Western Australia.”